8.13 Guidance on Children who present with Harmful Sexual Behaviours

 Brighton and Hove:

-The Clermont Family Assessment Centre has a team (TACT) which works with children and young people who display harmful sexual behaviour.
-A consultation from TACT/the Clermont should be considered when there is concern about a pattern of problematic sexual behaviour, the behaviour is abusive, or when it is believed that a specific intervention is required.
+The Partners in Change hub has a team (TACT) which works with children and young people who display harmful sexual behaviour.
+A consultation from TACT/Partners in Change should be considered when there is concern about a pattern of problematic sexual behaviour, the behaviour is abusive, or when it is believed that a specific intervention is required.

 Assessment and Treatment Service (ATS): The ATS is a joint agency team which is based within the West Sussex Children and young people’s services (ChYPS), provided by Sussex Partnership NHS Foundation Trust.
 The Service is commissioned to work with young people under 18 with harmful sexual behaviours, working with young people who have convictions and those who do not.
 To meet ATS referral criteria the young person must be under 18, have a West Sussex Social Worker and be presenting with harmful sexual behaviour towards others.